Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 So we see that $\m_1^2\ker(\varphi) \subset \Imm \psi$.
 In particular, we have $\m_0\ker (\varphi) \subset \Imm \psi$.
 Now we replace the map $\varphi \colon S^n \to M$ with the induced map

 to get a map from a finitely presented left $S$-module such that $\ker(\ov{\varphi})$ and $\coker(\ov{\varphi})$ are annihillated by $\m_0$. \end{proof}

-\subsection{Almost Faithfully Flat Algebras}
+\subsection{Almost faithfully flat algebras}

-This section is devoted to the notion of almost faithfully flat morphism of {\it algebras}.
-This notion is a bit subtle in the almost context.
-Similar to the case of the usual commutative algebra, one defines $R\to S$ to be almost (faithfully) flat if $S^a$ is a (faithfully) flat $R^a$-module.
-Note that this implies that $S^a_!$ is a flat $R$-module, but $S^a_!$ is not necessarilly faithfully flat as an $R$-module if $S^a$ is faithfully flat as an $R^a$-module (see Warning~\ref{warning:not-fully-faithful}).
+In this section, we study the almost faithfully flat morphisms of {\it algebras}.
+This notion turns out to be quite subtle in the almost world due to the following two observations.
+The first observation is that, for an almost faithfully flat morphism $R\to S$, the $R^a_!$-module $S^a_!$ is always flat, but not necessarily faithfully flat (see Warning~\ref{warning:not-fully-faithful}).
+Another observation is that $S^a_!$ usually does not have a structure of an $R$-algebra.

-Another subtlety of this definition is that $S^a_!$ is not longer an $R$-algebra.
-So it seems difficult to relate almost faithful flatness of an $R$-algebra to some actual faithful flatness from this point of view.
-However, it turns out that things get better if we change the definition of the $(-)_!$-functor.

-We introduce a different functor $(-)_{!!}\colon \bf{Alg}_R \to \bf{Alg}_R$.
-However, this functor will not in general send almost flat morphisms to flat morphisms, but it will send almost faithfully flat morphisms to faithfully flat morphisms.
-So it will be very usefull to deduce certain properties of almost faithfully flat morphisms from the analogous properties of classically faithfully flat morphisms.
+For these reasons, it is not evident how to relate almost faithful flatness of an $R$-algebra $S$ to some classical faithful flatness.
+In order to make this possible, we replace the $(-)_!$-functor with another functor $(-)_{!!}$ that takes into account the $R$-algebra structure on $S$.
+This functor will send almost faithfully flat $R$-algebras into faithfully flat $R$-algebra, however, it will not, in general, send flat $R$-algebras into flat $R$-algebras.
+However, this functor will suffice for the purpose of studying almost faithfully flat morphisms.